-12 A full discussion of these issues is contained in the paper entitled "A New Look at Peanuts-From the Ground Up" by Rabbi Ben Zion Bergman, which is an official position of the CJLS.
+&lt;sup>12 A full discussion of these issues is contained in the paper entitled "A New Look at Peanuts-From the Ground Up" by Rabbi Ben Zion Bergman, which is an official position of the CJLS.

-- 5) Processed foods, including tofu, although containing no listed hameitz, continue to require Pesah certification due to the possibility of admixtures of hameitz during production. - 6) Even those who continue to observe the Ashkenazic custom of eschewing kitniyot during Pesah may eat from Pesah dishes, utensils and cooking vessels that have come into contact with kitniyot (מי קטניות) may consume kitniyot derivatives like oil that have a KP hekhsher.
+- if one can remove pieces of (hameitz) found in the package on Pesah, the vegetables themselves are permissible. - 5) Processed foods, including tofu, although containing no listed hameitz, continue to require Pesah certification due to the possibility of admixtures of hameitz during production. - 6) Even those who continue to observe the Ashkenazic custom of eschewing kitniyot during Pesah may eat from Pesah dishes, utensils and cooking vessels that have come into contact with kitniyot (מִי קטניות) may consume kitniyot derivatives like oil that have a KP hekhsher.